Is it for you?

 - plan to enter a research-focused master’s or doctoral program in the arts, humanities or social sciences.
 Students in the social sciences who plan to pursue graduate study in neuroscience should not apply for a Beinecke Scholarship; nor should students applying for professional degrees that emphasize skills and practical analysis such as business, law, public health, public policy, and social work.

 - have a documented history of receiving need-based financial aid during his or her undergraduate years.
 Primary evidence of meeting this criterion is a student’s history of receiving need-based institutional, state or federal grants-in-aid.
-An institutional financial aid officer will be required to complete a Financial Data Sheet certifying that the student meets this criterion.
 During the selection process, the amount of financial need will be one of the factors considered with preference being given to candidates for whom the awarding of a scholarship would significantly increase the likelihood of the student’s being able to attend graduate school.

 How do you work with the NFP?